-Hello guitar slingers!
-Here is the Three Octave Major Scale that will rocket you up the fretboard like a Saturn V. You should practice this pattern as one of your daily rituals along with arpeggios, etc.
+Hello guitar pendants!
+Here is the Three Octave Major Scale that will rocket the Saturn V Fretboard.
+You should practice this as one of your daily rituals along with arpeggios, etc.

-There are two main approaches depending on if you want 3 notes per beat or 4.
-In 4 notes per beat, I add the extra note at the top so you can return smoothly and start back on the downbeat when you land.
-In this example, that would be the high F # at the top.
+There are two main approaches depending on whether you want 3 notes per beat or 4.
+In 4 notes per beat.
+This example would be the high F # at the top.
 I'd recommend practicing both and even get into 5 notes perbeat, etc.

 As a beginner or intermediate player, you should start very slowly and work your way up to 120 beats per minute (bpm) as your goal.
-For advanced players, you want to reach beyond to about 130 to 140 bpm.
+For advanced players you need to reach beyond 130 to 140 bpm.

 Learn this fingering first but then you can come up with your own patterns.
 Maybe you prefer a different path like putting the "slide" on a different note.

 Practice tip ...
 Don't sacrifice accuracy for speed.
-Practice at a tempo slow enough that you can play perfectly and then increase the tempo 1 bpm at a time.
+Practice at a pace slow enough that you can play perfectly and then increase the tempo 1 bpm at a time.
 Of course, you should try fast tempos in order to push your self but then go back to the slow increase approach.